BerkeleyLearnVerify/Scenic/docs/compiler.rst

        | a=disjunction 'implies' b=disjunction { s.ImpliesOp(a, b, LOCATIONS) }
        | disjunction

-In the grammar, the precedence and associativity is given by using separate rules for each precedence.
+In the grammar, precedence and associativity is given by using separate rules for each precedence.
 Since implication should bind less tightly than ``or``, it takes two ``disjunction``\ s for its operands.

-All Scenic grammar rules should be prefixed with ``scenic_`` so we can easily distinguish rules added to the original Python grammar.
+All Scenic grammar rules should be prefixed with ``scenic_`` so we can easily distinguish Scenic-specific rules from those in the original Python grammar.

 The production rule is defined inside the brackets. ``s`` refers to the Scenic AST module and we can write the plain Python to construct the AST